alddiaz/HBWT_AnaSynth/README.md

 # HBWT_AnaSynth
-Implementation of the Harmonic Band Wavelet Transform (HBWT) in Python.
+Implementation of the Harmonic Band Wavelet Transform (HBWT) in Python.<br />
-Analysis and Synthesis provided as separate functions.
+Analysis and Synthesis modules are provided as separate functions.

 You will work with two functions called "hbwt" and "ihbwt" as follows: